Usta Shirin Murodov: Biography

 Usta Shirin also decorated many clubs, public buildings, and memorial structures with his pottery works.
-He adorned various venues, including the Uzbek SSR Pavilion at the All-Union Agricultural Exhibition, the pavilions of the Turkmenistan SSR (1938), the Tashkent Circus, the Navoi Theater (Bukhara Hall), the Muqimi Theater, the Alisher Navoi Literary Museum, and others.
-He also contributed to the restoration of historical monuments such as the ruined part of the Samanid Mausoleum, the Mir Arab Madrasa, the Abdulaziz Khan Madrasa domes, and the minarets in front of the Magoki Attori Mosque.
+He adorned various venues, including the Uzbek SSR Pavilion at the All-Union Agricultural Exhibition, the pavilions of the Turkmenistan SSR (1938), the Tashkent Circus, the Navoi Theater (Bukhara Hall), the Muqimi Theater, The Alisher Navoi State Museum of Literature, and others.
+He also contributed to the restoration of historical monuments, including the ruined part of the Samanid Mausoleum, the Mir Arab Madrasa, the Abdulaziz Khan Madrasah domes, and the minarets in front of the Magok-i-Attari Mosque.

+Death

 Usta Shirin died on 12 February 1957, and was buried in the Chigatoy cemetery in Tashkent.